BenJokek/Henry-individual-project-1/README.md

 The FastAPI app retrieves all movies from my PostgreSQL database, performs some data preprocessing on them, and then computes the cosine similarity between their descriptions to get a list of recommended movies for a specified title.
 It is limited to 500 movies because the very limited memory in the free server.
 I could run it with more thans 20000 movies in local (more than 30000 becomes too much for me) and the recommendations seem good.
 The notebook is available to test.

+## Streamlit

+I created a simple Streamlit app which make requests to the API.